DataDog/documentation/content/en/continuous_integration/setup_tests/javascript.md

 ### Cypress<10

-These are the instructions if you're using a version lower than `cypress@10`.
+These are the instructions if you're using a version older than `cypress@10`.

 1. Set [`pluginsFile`][1] to `"dd-trace/ci/cypress/plugin"`, for example through [`cypress.json`][2]:
 {{< code-block lang="json" filename="cypress.json" >}}